Stella McCartney: Early life

-Despite their fame, the McCartneys wanted their children to live as normal of a life as possible, so Stella and her siblings attended local state schools in East Sussex, one of them being Bexhill College.
-McCartney has said that while attending state school, she was a victim of bullying yet had been a bully herself.
+Despite their fame, the McCartneys wanted their children to live as normal a life as possible, so Stella and her siblings attended local state schools in East Sussex, one of them being Bexhill College.
+McCartney has said that while attending state school, she was a victim of bullying yet she had been a bully herself.

 Career

 Beginning

 McCartney became interested in designing clothes as a youth.
 At the age of 13, she designed her first jacket.
-Three years later, she interned for Christian Lacroix, working on her first haute couture collection, honing her skills working for Edward Sexton (her father's Savile Row tailor) for a number of years.
+Three years later, she interned for Christian Lacroix, working on her first haute couture collection, honing her skills while working for Edward Sexton (her father's Savile Row tailor) for a number of years.

-McCartney studied her foundation at Ravensbourne College of Design and Communication, followed by Fashion Design at Central Saint Martins in the early 1990s, graduating in 1995.
+McCartney studied her foundation at Ravensbourne College of Design and Communication now Ravensbourne University London, followed by fashion design at Central Saint Martins in the early 1990s, graduating in 1995.
 Her graduation collection was modelled for free by friends and supermodels Naomi Campbell, Yasmin Le Bon and Kate Moss, at the graduation runway show, presented to a song especially written by her father, "Stella May Day".

 A lifelong vegetarian, McCartney uses no leather or fur in her designs.
 The Guardian described her in 2015 as a 'consistent and vocal' supporter of animal rights.
 Some of McCartney's designs have text that elaborates on her 'no animal' policy; one of her Adidas jackets carries a sleeve that says 'suitable for sporty vegetarians'.
 A pair of her vinyl and ultrasuede boots were marketed specifically as vegan-friendly, though her use of oil-based synthetics still raised ecological concerns.

 Rise to prominence

-In 1997, McCartney was named as the creative director of Chloé, a position she held until 2001.
+In 1997, McCartney was named the creative director of Chloé, a position she held until 2001.

 In 2001, McCartney launched a fashion house under her name, in a joint venture with Gucci Group (now Kering), and presented her first collection in Paris.
 She now operates 51 freestanding stores in Manhattan's Soho, London's Mayfair, LA's West Hollywood, Paris's Palais Royal, Barcelona's Passeig de Gracia, Milan, Rome, Miami and Houston, among other locations.

 In 2003, McCartney launched her first perfume, Stella.
 In January 2007, she launched a 100% organic skincare line, CARE, which includes seven products, from a cleansing milk made with lemon balm and apricot, to green tea and linden blossom floral water.

 In 2008, McCartney launched a new lingerie line with Bendon Group.
 In November 2010, the Stella McCartney Kids collection was launched for newborns and children up to age 12.